cloudmesh-community/fa19-516-148/project/pi-setup.md

 A number of pytests exists that check if the cluster is properly fucntioning

 * ... list tests here and describeb what they do
+:o2: network more important

 ## Example

 We run the following example on teh cluster to demonstarte its use

 ... describe
+:o2: network more important

 ## Benchmark

 We observe the following benchmark results

 ... describe what the results are
+:o2: network more important

 ## Network issues